Tukankamon/vible/README.md

-# A CLI tool for Bible lookup and continuos reading
+# A CLI tool for Bible lookup and continous reading

 I am not a christian myself but wanted do this to get some practice with Go and TUI's.